grafana/k6-learn/Modules/XX-Future-Ideas/Using-k6-OSS-with-k6-Cloud.md

 Which of the following do you need to be able to link your k6 Cloud account for use in k6 OSS?

 A: The receipt number for your purchase of a k6 Cloud plan

 B: Your k6 Cloud account number

 C: Your API token

-Answer: C

 ### Question 2

 What can you do for free on k6 Cloud?

 A: Nothing; using k6 Cloud requires a payment plan

 B: Run a test on 50 cloud load generators

 C: Run 50 tests on cloud infrastructure

-Answer: C

 ### Question 3

 Which of the following commands would NOT send k6 test results to k6 Cloud?

 A: `k6 run script.js`

 B: `k6 cloud script.js`

 C: `k6 run script.js -o cloud`

-Answer: A
+### Answers

+1. C.
+2. B.
+3. A.